 In order to further Woman’s Suffrage, Griffing joined with homeopaths and others to form the National Woman Suffrage Association which began when homeopaths Elizabeth Cady Stanton, Caroline Brown Winslow, Susan Ann Edson, Clemence Lozier and homeopathic supporters Lucretia Mott, Susan B Anthony, Lucy Stone, Julia Ward Howe, Carrie Chapman Catt, Frances Willard, Matilda Joslyn Gage, Anna Howard Shaw, Martha Coffin Pelham Wright, Mary Wright Sewell, Josephine S Griffing and others decided it was time to become politically active.

 An early, active abolitionist, Griffing’s home served as a way station on the underground railroad.
-Like many other abolitionists, she was an early supporter of women’s rights: she was elected president of the Ohio Woman’s Rights Association in 1853.
-Yet, from 1851 to 1855, she was a paid agent of the Western Anti-Slavery Society.
+Like many other abolitionists, she was an early supporter of women’s rights: she was elected president of the Ohio Woman’s Rights Association in

 During the Civil War, she founded the Freedman’s Bureau (an organization to help the emancipated slave make a successful transition to freedom by supplying food, clothing, shelter, education, job training, etc.) during the Civil War.